FelipeEnne/React-calculator/README.md

 * Style the Display component;
 * Style the ButtonPanel component;
 * Style the Button component;
-* Pass “color” and “wide” props to the Button;
+* Pass “color” and “wide” props to the Button.

 ### Calculations